 - The value of involvement in a small group

 - Submission to the authority of the leadership

 - Desire to maintain unity of the fellowship

 - Opportunities for everyone to serve in the fellowship

 - The principles of financial giving to the needs of the church

 - Lifestyle that does not compromise the testimony (good name) of the fellowship

 - Commitment to deal with grievances in a Biblical manner

 If you wish to formalise your membership, please contact an Elder.
 An Elder would love to sit down and discuss this with you and support you in your growth as a Christian.
-Regular "New Peoples' Lunches" are held to provide an opportunity to hear our history and to listen to our hearts while providing an informal way to meet the leadership team.
+From time to time 'New Peoples' Lunches' are held.
+These provide an opportunity to hear our history and to listen to our hearts while providing an informal way to meet the leadership team.